mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Favorite object or an array of Favorite objects, with the following attributes:objectIdtype
+Favorite object or an array of Favorite objects, with the following attributes: objectId type

 **Type:** object